rothos/protocol_1/index.md

 >
 > Shaking, twitching, emoting, vocalizations, and large movements are sometimes necessary and sometimes “self-distraction” (and sometimes a mixture).
 The meta protocol can be engaged to sort though and piece apart what should be allowed and encouraged and what should gently be disengaged or blocked.

+### Good(ness) & bad(ness)

+What is goodness?
+What is badness?
+What is good?
+What is bad?
+What is good for you?
+What is bad for you?
+What does “good” mean to you?
+What does “bad” mean to you?
+Morally good, ethically good, personally good, good feeling?
+For you?
+For others?
+Morally bad, ethically bad, bad feeling?
+For you?
+For others?
+Usefulness?
+Value?
+Worth?
+Worthiness?
+Helpfulness?
+Spiritually?
+Practically?
+Partially good?
+Partially bad?
+Generally/contextually good?
+Generally/contextually bad?
+Universally good?
+Universally bad?
+Wholly good?
+Wholly bad?
+Mixed good and bad?
+More good?
+Less good?
+More bad?
+Less bad?
+Better?
+Worse?
+Best?
+Worst? [why not in meta, p/a, main practices and instead in lists and more is left as exercise to reader.
+Cam of course play with in relation to any of p/a, main practices (including p1) meta, and so forth.] doing good vs being good vs having  good vs experiencing good.
+Doing bad vs being bad vs having bad vs experiencing bad(ness).
+Intrinsic/essential/inherent goodness vs extrinsic/secondary/acquired/contextual goodness.
+Intrinsic/essential/inherent badness vs extrinsic/secondary/acquired/contextual badness.
+Goodness of form.
+Goodness of mode.
+Badness of form.
+Badness of mode.
+Goodness as an attribute.
+Badness as an attribute.
+Subsistent goodness.
+Subsistent badness.
+Where and what and how and when  and why and for what purpose is goodness?
+Where and what and how amd why and when and for what purpose is badness?
+What causes goodness?
+What causes badness?
+When is goodness an effect?
+When is badness an effect?
+When are goodness and badness neither a cause nor an effect?
+Is felt goodness always good?
+Is felt badness always bad?
+Immediate goodness.
+Mediate goodness.
+Immediate badness.
+Mediate badness.
+Direct goodness.
+Indirect goodness.
+Direct badness.
+Indirect badness.
+Sometimes good.
+Sometimes bad.
+Acting good.
+Acting bad.
+Appearing good.
+Appearing bad.
+Somehow good.
+Somehow bad.
+Artificially good.
+Artificially bad.
+Naturally good.
+Naturally bad.
+Stably good.
+Stably bad.
+Tending (toward) good.
+Tending (toward) bad.
+Historically good.
+Historically bad.
+Historically mixed.
+Eventually good.
+Eventually bad.
+Highest good.
+Lowest good.
+Highest bad.
+Lowest bad.
+Initial good.
+Initial bad.
+Final good.
+Final bad.
+Good for X. Bad for X. Good for X for Y. Bad for X for Y. Structurally good.
+Structurally bad.
+Independently good.
+Independently bad.
+Dependently good.
+Dependently bad.
+Separably good.
+Separably bad.
+Inseparably good.
+Inseparably bad.

 ### Some “big” useful concepts

 - exceptionlessness